zalando/skipper/docs/reference/filters.md

 ```

 Endpoints can be monitored using the `apimonitoring` function in the route.
 It accepts a JSON object.
-* `apis`: A list of API being monitored by the filter.
 * `application_id`: An application could be offering more than one API.
 Specify the application's ID here.
-    * `id`: The identifier of the API.
-For the moment, free text (is not yet used to fetch the API specification
-      in the API Repository).
-If not provided, the host name will be used to identify the API.
 * `path_templates`: An endpoint path _template_, given in the OpenAPI format.
 Serves for grouping parametrized paths
   together.
 Example: `/foo/1` and `/foo/2` should be monitored as the same endpoint, then provide: `PathPat: /foo/{foo-id}`.
   It accepts both `{foo-id}` and `:foo-id` formats for the variable parts, but are all normalized to `:foo-id`.
 * `verbose` (default: `false`): An optional parameter making the filter log more detail about its operation.
   It is bypassed by the `--apimonitoring-verbose` switch when specified.